-Armed Forces Day in Egypt is observed every October 6th as the anniversary of the successful crossing of the Suez Canal by Egyptian forces during the October War of 1973, which was fought to re-take the Sinai Peninsula from Israel.
+Armed Forces Day in Egypt is observed every 6 October as the anniversary of the successful crossing of the Suez Canal by Egyptian forces during the October War of 1973.
+This war was fought to re-take the Sinai Peninsula from Israel.

 |2017||6 Oct||Fri||Armed Forces Day|